mcruzdev/timeless/README.md

 ## Running with Terraform and AWS

+> [!WARNING]
+> Actually, you will need two phones and a OpenAI token.
+Feel free to change the code to support only one number and a local LLM.

 If you want to use Terraform and AWS see [this tutorial](RUNNING_TERRAFORM_AWS.md).

 ## Running locally with localstack

+> [!WARNING]
+> Actually, you will need two phones and a OpenAI token.
+Feel free to change the code to support only one number and a local LLM.

 ### Execute the infrastructure